Rakel Karvelsson

-Rakel Bjork Campbell (née Karvelsson; Icelandic name: Rakel Björk Ögmundsdóttir; born 4 January 1977) is a former Icelandic-American professional footballer.
-Born and raised in the United States, she represented Iceland internationally.
+Rakel Bjork Campbell (née Karvelsson; Icelandic name: Rakel Björk Ögmundsdóttir; born 4 January 1977) is a former professional footballer.
+Born in the United States, she represented Iceland internationally.
 In 2000 she was named Icelandic Women's Footballer of the Year.

 Early life

 Rakel Bjork Karvelsson was born on 4 January 1977, in Panorama City, California, to Icelandic parents Ögmundur Karvelsson and Sigurlína Björgvinsdóttir.
 Her brothers, Ómar and Róbert, both played soccer.

 Career

 Karvelsson played college football for the University of North Carolina at Chapel Hill from 1995 to 1998, and gained a reputation as a super sub.
 She started just 8 of her 102 appearances for the Tar Heels, but contributed 40 goals and 33 assists.

 She was named Icelandic Women's Footballer of the Year in 2000.
 She made 10 appearances for the Iceland national team, scoring 7 goals.
 In the 2001 season, she played for the Philadelphia Charge of the Women's United Soccer Association, after a stint at Breiðablik in Iceland.
 She suffered an anterior cruciate ligament injury while in training for the 2002 season.